-It is impermissible to interpret the proviso as an independent enacting clause and its provisions must be read as if they formed part of the opening words of the definition of "group of companies" in section 41(1).
+It is impermissible to interpret the proviso as an independent enacting clause and its provisions must be read having regard to the opening words of the definition of "group of companies" in section 41(1).
 The exclusion by the proviso of, for example, a controlling company from a group of companies will accordingly impact on whether its controlled companies remain part of a group of companies under the corporate rules.